nomemory/mockneat-site/tutorial.md

 This is a method that concatenates multiple values into one "big `String`".
 You can specify how many `Strings` to be concatenated and what separator to use (Eg.: ",", "\n", etc.):

-Example for creating a "HTML List" of random characters:
+Example for creating an "HTML List" of random characters:

 ```java
 StringBuilder buff = new StringBuilder();